thinhnt99/github-actions-bootcamp/README.md

 ## WARNING

 - Please fork this repository and practice on it.
-- You must enable GitHub Actions on the forked-repository.
+- You must enable GitHub Actions on the forked-repository, you just click `I understand my workflows...` button.
 If not, the Workflows may not run.

 ![image](https://github.com/devsuccess101/github-actions-bootcamp/assets/13513658/72750afe-9aca-45b1-8d9b-d7a4b5a8d2fa)